Britain's FTSE stalls after touching 15-year peak

 By Alistair Smout

-LONDON, Feb 18 (Reuters) - Britain’s top share index touched a 15-year high on Wednesday before edging lower, as the market alternated between concern that a ceasefire in Ukraine was crumbling and optimism that a deal over Greek debt was in reach.
+LONDON, Feb 18 (Reuters) - Britain’s top share index edged up to a 15-year high on Wednesday, buoyed by optimism that a deal over Greek debt is in reach, although a crumbling ceasefire in Ukraine made investors cautious.

-Technical analysts said that while the new peak could spur the market on towards a record high, a failure to close above 6,900 could see the market drop away again.
+Technical analysts said that while the new peak could spur the market on towards all-time highs, a failure to close above 6,900 could see the market drop away again.

 Government forces started pulling out of a town in eastern Ukraine on Wednesday after a fierce assault by Russian-backed separatists which Europe said violated a ceasefire agreement.